niten94/micro/runtime/help/plugins.md

 adds a runtime file based on a string that may have been constructed at runtime.

-## Default plugins
+## Publishing plugins

-The following plugins come pre-installed with micro:

-* `autoclose`: automatically closes brackets, quotes, etc...
-* `comment`: provides automatic commenting for a number of languages
-* `ftoptions`: alters some default options (notably indentation) depending on the filetype
-* `linter`: provides extensible linting for many languages
-* `literate`: provides advanced syntax highlighting for the Literate programming tool.
-* `status`: provides some extensions to the status line (integration with Git and more).
-* `diff`: integrates the `diffgutter` option with Git.
-If you are in a Git directory, the diff gutter will show changes with respect to the most recent Git commit rather than the diff since opening the file.

-See `> help linter`, `> help comment`, and `> help status` for additional documentation specific to those plugins.

-These are good examples for many use-cases if you are looking to write your own plugins.

-## Plugin Manager

-Micro also has a built in plugin manager, which you can invoke with the `> plugin ...` command, or in the shell with `micro -plugin ...`.

-For the valid commands you can use, see the `commands` help topic.

-The manager fetches plugins from the channels (which is simply a list of plugin metadata) which it knows about.
-By default, micro only knows about the [official channel](https://github.com/micro-editor/plugin-channel) but you can add your own third-party channels using the `pluginchannels` option and you can directly link third-party plugins to allow installation through the plugin manager with the `pluginrepos` option.

-If you'd like to publish a plugin you've made as an official plugin, you should upload your plugin online (preferably to Github) and add a `repo.json` file.
+If you'd like to publish a plugin you've made, you should upload your plugin online (preferably to Github) and add a `repo.json` file.
 This file will contain the metadata for your plugin.
 Here is an example:

 ```json
 [{